Nathan-Handy/HandyDash/README.md

 <!-- ROADMAP -->
 ## Roadmap

 As visible within the create and edit node screens, only a subset of configuration features are currently implemented.
+For example, while there are TCP and IP checks conducted when a HTTP check fails, you cannot currently specify a TCP, UDP, or IP only monitor.

 I plan on extending these features as time permits.
 A star in GitHub or an email will certainly help with motivation, so please feel free to contact me using the details further below.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>